Puneet256/Python---RockPaperScissors/README.md

 # Python---RockPaperScissors
-Python code for the implementation of a hangman game.
+Python code for the implementation of a Rock Paper Scissors game.
 The game is played against the CPU

 Skills demonstrated: